ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### So about this T2 thing

-In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) or *Secure Enclave Processor* (SEP).
+In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which contains a  *Secure Enclave Processor* (SEP).
 This is a custom ARM processor designed by Apple and based on the A10 ARM processor found in iphones.
 It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain, hardware accelerating media playback & cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
 The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted.)

+*Edit*: I first mentioned the iPad Pro to be impacted by the T2 vulnerability, but while it could suffer from the same debug cable vulnerability, it does not contain a T2 chip.

 ### The macOS boot sequence

 So let's focus on the boot image verification on macOS.
 What exactly happens when you press that power button?
 [There's also a visual representation for any *conaisseurs*](https://eclecticlightdotcom.files.wordpress.com/2018/08/bootprocess.png).

+You could also say that [Booting Secure by mikeymikey](http://michaellynn.github.io/2018/07/27/booting-secure/) is a better summary.

+0. The T2 chip is fully booted and stays on even if macOS is shutdown.

 1. The press of the power button or the opening of the lid triggers the System Management Controlle (SMC) to boot.

 2. The SMC performs a Power-On-Self-Test (POST) to detect any EFI or hardware issues such as bad RAM and possibly redirect to Recovery.

-3. After those basic sanity checks, the T2 chip is initialized and I/O connectors are setup.
-(USB, SATA, NVMe, PCIe, ...)
+3. After those basic sanity checks, the T2 chip is triggered and I/O connectors are setup.
+(USB, NVMe, PCIe, ...)
+It will use NVMe and PCIe to talk to NAND storage.

-4. The next boot disk is selected and a disk encryption password is asked if enabled to mount [APFS](https://en.wikipedia.org/wiki/Apple_File_System) volumes.
+4. The applicable boot disk is selected and a disk encryption password is asked if enabled to mount [APFS](https://en.wikipedia.org/wiki/Apple_File_System) volumes possibly via FileVault2 disk encryption.

 5. `/System/Library/CoreServices/boot.efi` is located on your System APFS volume and [depending on your secure boot settings](https://support.apple.com/en-us/HT208330) is validated.

 6. *boot.efi* is ran which loads the Darwin kernel *(throwback to BSD)* (or Boot Camp if booting Microsoft Windows) & IODevice drivers.
 If a kernel cache is found in `/System/Library/PrelinkedKernels/perlinkedkernel`, it will use that.

-7. Any User Approved Kernel Extensions are initialized & added to the kernel space. *This will go away with System Extensions*.
+7. Any User Approved Kernel Extensions are initialized & added to the kernel space -if- they are approved by the T2 chip.
+*This will go away with System Extensions*.

 ### macOS security features

 So Apple has a couple of tricks up its sleeve to limit the attack surface of any potential security vulnerabilities.
 A small summary of related measures since macOS Big Sur on Intel processors:

-- *Signed System Volume* (SSV): a read-only `/System` partition so the base install of macOS (including the kernel) cannot be tampered with thanks to *System Integrity Protection* (SIP).
+- *System Integrity Protection* (SIP): a read-only `/System` partition so the base install of macOS (including the kernel) cannot be tampered with.

 - *System Extensions*: a move to away from Kernel Extensions, getting external code out of the Kernel framework-wise.